guoshengkang/guoshengkang.github.io/_teaching/2020-spring-c-programming.md

 * Chapter 8： File**
 * Chapter 9： Algorithms & Examples***

-Acknowledgement: Thanks to Ping Liu who provided the slides of this course.
+Acknowledgement: Thanks to Ping Liu who provided the slides of this course and taught the course for the first three weeks.